jge162/jge162/README.md

 # Computer & Electronics Engineer ‣ M.S.
 Candidate in Computer Science

 Hi, I am Jeremy Escobar.
-I have a strong academic foundation and **hands-on experience** an am committed to driving **innovation, delivering results, and leveraging** my capabilities in Engineering.
+I have a strong academic foundation and **hands-on experience** and am committed to driving **innovation, delivering results, and leveraging** my capabilities in Engineering.